YusufAlperGulden/Yapay-Zeka-Deep-Learning/README.md

 from keras.layers import Dense   (Brings in the Dense layer type—every neuron in one layer is connected to every neuron in the next) model = Sequential()             (Lastly, create a brand-new empty model instance ready to have layers added.)

+model.add(Dense(16)) -This first dense layer has 16 neurons and uses a linear activation.
+It performs a weighted sum of inputs plus a bias term.

+model.add(Dense(32 , activation = "relu"))
+model.add(Dense(32 , activation = "relu")) -These two layers each have 32 neurons with ReLU activation, introducing non-linearity and helping the network learn complex relationships.

+model.add(Dense(1)) -The final layer outputs a single continuous value.
+It also defaults to a linear activation.

+model.compile(optimizer = "adam" , loss = "mse") -Adam optimizer: adapts learning rates per parameter using estimates of first and second moments (momentum + RMSProp).
+-MSE loss: measures average squared difference between predictions and targets—standard for regression.

+model.fit(x, y, epochs=128, batch_size=16)